 Wallet Firestarters

-You’ve got three options here: lenses, magnesium and flint strikers, or matches.
+You’ve got three options: lenses, magnesium and flint strikers, or matches.

-I prefer a Ferro rod because it is the most reliable and doesn’t run out.
-It does take some skill to use them, though, so you might want to choose another method.
+I prefer a Ferro rod because it is reliable and doesn’t run out.
+It takes some skill to use them, so you might want to choose another method.

 Can Opener